-Graham is an exciting feed wheat variety, bred by Syngenta in France and developed in conjunction with Cropmark Seeds as head licensee.
+Graham is an exciting multi-purpose wheat variety, bred by Syngenta in France and developed in conjunction with Cropmark Seeds as head licensee.
 Graham has a different disease profile to UK bred feed wheat and yields well across all New Zealand regions.

 It has a robust disease package and produces a big and heavy grain sample.
 In its first year of FAR trials, Graham produced outstanding yields across a wide range of sites with yields in Canterbury ranging from 11.3 t/ha on dryland – to 17.5 t/ha under irrigation in Methven.